marinebon/p2p-mexico-workshop/README.md

-# p2p-brazil-workshop
+# p2p-mexico-workshop
-Pole-to-Pole MBON &amp; AmeriGEOSS Workshop in Brazil 2018-08
+MBON Pole-to-Pole &amp; AmeriGEOSS Workshop in Mexico 2019-04

 This website is generated using: